 You Are What You Eat

-While the concept of calories in, calories out is true, it’s the hormones that regulate the body that’s often not discussed.
+While the concept of calories in, calories out is true, it’s the hormones that regulate the body that are often not discussed.
 The standard in the fitness and bodybuilding communities is this rigid discipline of calorie counting that has to become part of a person’s lifestyle.

-Certain food choices have different hormonal responses in the body, which is why counting calories is only effective to a certain extent.
-When we ignore the balance of hormones in the body, chaos begins to occur and health starts to decline.
+Certain foods trigger different hormonal responses in the body, which is why counting calories is only effective to a certain extent.
+When we ignore the balance of hormones in the body, chaos begins to occur, and health starts to decline.

 Not only can hormones make dramatic changes to your body in a short period of time, but a lack of minerals can affect how you look and the amount of pump in the muscles.